 How much do Colosseum tickets cost?

 There is no one answer to this question as there are several ways to access the Colosseum thanks to different ticket types.
-While they all include access to the Colosseum, Roman Forum and Palatine Hill, some may also offer access to restricted areas, such as the Arena, the Underground or the Belvedere.
+While they all include access to the Colosseum, some may also offer access to restricted areas, such as the Arena, the Underground or the Belvedere.

 You can read the description below and decide which one you prefer.
 Or you can also use TourScanner to compare all the tickets and guided visits available.

 Updated information about Colosseum tickets after COVID-19 closure